garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

 ```

 ## Reboot
 Restart your Pi.
-Wait a few seconds after the full boot has completed and check that the iSCSI Target is mounted on `/iscsimnt`
+Wait a few seconds after the full boot has completed and then check that the iSCSI Target is mounted on `/iscsimnt`

 ### Troubleshooting